vmware-tanzu/tanzu-dev-portal/content/guides/python/gs-python-like-a-pro.md

 ---
-title: "Python Like A Pro: How to Install Python"
+title: 'Python Like A Pro: How to Install Python'
-linkTitle: "Installing Python"
+linkTitle: Installing Python
-metaTitle: "How to Install Python"
+metaTitle: How to Install Python
-description: "Learn how to install different versions of Python at the same time and switch between them with ease using the open-source command line tool Pyenv."
+description: Learn how to install different versions of Python at the same time and switch between them with ease using the open-source command line tool Pyenv.
 topics:
 - Python
 tags: